Ceramic surface replacement – but is it possible minimally-invasively?

 But the reality is complex:

-Patients must weigh: Prefer an innovative but little-tested technique or a proven, safe alternative like the short-stem prosthesis, which can be used minimally invasively and is demonstrably durable.
+Patients must weigh the options: Do they prefer an innovative but little-tested technique or a proven, safe alternative such as the short-stem prosthesis, which can be inserted minimally invasively and is demonstrably durable?

 4.7 Conclusion Chapter 4

-The ceramic cap prosthesis represents the logical further development of surface replacement: bone preservation without metal risk.
+The ceramic cap prosthesis represents the logical next step in surface replacement: bone preservation without the risk of metal.

 But:

-Patients should be aware of these risks and always make decisions in consultation with experienced hip specialists .
+Patients should be aware of these risks and always make the decision in consultation with experienced hip specialists .

 5. Minimally invasive hip surgery – the revolution of the last 10 years

 Hip surgery has made enormous progress in recent decades.
-In addition to material innovation, the focus is on minimally invasive surgical techniques .
+Besides innovations in materials, the focus has been primarily on minimally invasive surgical techniques .
 For patients, this means shorter hospital stays, less pain, faster mobilization, and less scarring.

 5.1 What does "minimally invasive" mean?

-The term "minimally invasive" describes surgical procedures that destroy as little tissue as possible and still allow for safe implantation.
+The term "minimally invasive" describes surgical procedures that destroy as little tissue as possible while still allowing for safe implantation.

 Features of minimally invasive hip surgeries: